Where to Spot Wildflowers in California’s National Parks, Deserts, and Alpine Landscapes This Spring

 North Table Mountain Ecological Reserve encompasses a wide-open, 3,200-acre mesa near Oroville.
 It’s a favorite destination for wildflower lovers and usually hits its peak around late March to mid-May, when visitors can wander among lupine, foothill triteleia, Sierra primroses, blue dicks, purple owl’s clover, and, of course, poppies.

-This article originally appeared online in April 2018 and in 2023; it was updated most recently on February 22, 2024, to include current information.
+This article originally appeared online in April 2018, and was most recently updated on March 24, 2025, to include current information.

 Deb Hopewell is a freelance lifestyle and travel journalist who spent nearly two decades working at newspapers like San Jose’s Mercury News before becoming the editor of Yahoo Travel for six years.